cferdinandi/kraken/README.md

 * Optional add-ons for more functionality.

 ## How It Works
 Getting started with Kraken is really easy.
-[View the online tutorial](http://cferdinandi.github.com/kraken/), or dig through the `example.html` file.
+[View the online tutorial](http://cferdinandi.github.com/kraken/).

 ## Get Involved
 Kraken is an open-source project.
 If you build an add-on, fix a bug, or figure out a better way to do something, let me know!